Salisbury: Governance

 Salisbury is within the county of Wiltshire, and the administrative district of the same name.
 For local government purposes, it is administered by the Wiltshire Council unitary authority.
 Salisbury forms a civil parish with a parish council known as the Salisbury City Council.

 Since the local boundary review of 2020, two electoral wards – St Edmund and Harnham East – cover the city centre within the A36 ring road, and the rest of the unitary and city council areas are covered by six further wards.
 Laverstock and Ford parish council has the same boundary as the Laverstock ward, as well as part of the Old Sarum and Upper Bourne Valley ward, at unitary level.
 The Bishopdown Farm estate on the outskirts of Salisbury is now part of Laverstock and Ford, joining Hampton Park and Riverdown Park.

-Prior to 2009, Salisbury was part of the now abolished non-metropolitan county of Wiltshire.
+Prior to 2009, Salisbury was part of the now-abolished non-metropolitan county of Wiltshire.
 It was governed by Wiltshire County Council at the county level and Salisbury District Council, which oversaw most of south Wiltshire as well as the city.
 Salisbury (previously officially New Sarum) has had city status since time immemorial.

-The Member of Parliament for the Salisbury constituency, which includes the city, Amesbury and surrounding rural areas, is John Glen (Conservative), who was first elected in 2010.
-Wilton is the former county town for Wiltshire and is now located within Salisbury for parliamentary purposes.
+The Member of Parliament for the Salisbury constituency, which includes the city, Wilton, Old Sarum, Laverstock and surrounding rural areas, is John Glen (Conservative), who was first elected in 2010.